nowaalex/af-utils/packages/website/reference/virtual-core.virtualscrollerruntimeparams.overscancount.md

 ## Remarks

-Render place depends on scroll direction:<br /> - if scrolling is done forward - these items are rendered after visible ones;<br /> - If backward - before.
+Render place depends on scroll direction:

+- if scrolling is done forward - these items are rendered after visible ones;

+- If backward - before.